 - How big is it?
 Since the solar charger is primarily meant for the outdoors, portability is a concern.
-The bigger the panel and the more number of panels, the more charge you’ll get.
+The bigger the panel and the more panels, the more charge you’ll get.
 But it defeats the purpose if the charger is too big or heavy to carry around.

 - Are there any special features to know about?
 You should look for a solar charger with auto-restart technology.
-What this does is automatically start the charging process again even if the activity is interrupted by the passage of a cloud or if you’re in the shade.
+What this does is automatically start the charging process again, even if the activity is interrupted by the passage of a cloud or if you’re in the shade.

 GoalZero Nomad 28 Plus

 Goal Zero’s Nomad 28 Plus charger features an auto-restart ability that knows the difference between a fully charged device and one that has disconnected due to environmental reasons.
 This charger is also smart enough to optimize the charging output to match the device.
 There’s an LED indicator on the panel that displays the strength of solar conditions.
 It also comes with a detachable kickstand that you can use as a natural shade for your charging devices.
-You can also place devices in the vented pocket that regulates temperature so your device doesn’t overheat while charging.
+You can also place devices in the vented pocket that regulates temperature, so your device doesn’t overheat while charging.